Download This Sample

 - Rosh Hashanah, or also known as the Jewish New Year, celebrates the birth of the universe and humanity.

 - Yom Kippur is the “Day of Atonement” and is the holiest day of the year for Jews, in which they fast and pray.

 - Starting with Rosh Hashanah and ending with Yom Kippur, these 10 days are called the Days of Awe or Yamim Noraim and is a time of repentance.

 - Hanukkah, the “Festival of Lights”, is a Jewish celebration that lasts for 8 days.

 - It celebrates the allegiance of the Jewish Temple in Jerusalem after the Maccabees defeated the Syrian-Greeks 2,000 years ago.

 - Purim is a joyous and light holiday that celebrates the time when the Jewish people in Persia were saved from extinction.

-This is a fantastic bundle which includes everything you need to know about Judaism across 24 in-depth pages.
-These are ready-to-use Judaism worksheets that are perfect for teaching students about the Judaism which is around 3,800 years old and is one of the oldest monotheistic religions, which means that they only believe in one God.
+This is a fantastic bundle that includes everything you need to know about Judaism across 24 in-depth pages.
+These are ready-to-use Judaism worksheets that are perfect for teaching students about Judaism which is around 3,800 years old and is one of the oldest monotheistic religions, which means that they only believe in one God.
 The religion was founded by Abraham and he is believed to be the father of Judaism.
 In ancient times, Jews were called Hebrews or Israelites.
 It has only 12 million followers in the whole world.
 Jerusalem is their holy city and the capital of Israel, the only nation where Jewish people are the majority of the population.